 •Immediate exercise restrictions & the more pronounced the symptoms, the stricter the exercise restrictions.

-•Given prednisone if symptomatic & to reduce risk of anaphylaxis.
+•Given prednisone if symptomatic & to reduce the risk of anaphylaxis.

 •Administer Doxycycline for 4 weeks prior to 1st heartworm injection.
 This kills a bacteria that lives on the adult worm and makes it sterile.
 It also makes the adult worm more susceptible to the treatment.

 •1st melarsomine injection (for hw).
 The initial injection kills ~50% of the load.